There’s an image that’s commonly used to portray cybercriminals.

 We also knew that what we meant by empathy wasn’t only that designers and developers should understand each other’s challenges.
 Rather it had to mean everyone on the development team having a keen interest in the potential attacker of the app they were creating.

-In a more remote world where apps are becoming key assets in business success, not to mention vital to our everyday lives, this has never been more important.
+In a more remote world where mobile apps are becoming key assets in a business' search for success, not to mention being vital to our everyday lives, this has never been more important.

 The stakes are simply too high to ignore the hacker or generalize them into a homogeneous entity.

 Really knowing the hacker can provide us with two benefits.
 The first of them is a longer term aim and infinitely more difficult.
 That is to better understand what it is about the modern world that is encouraging so many people to become cybercriminals in the first place.

 We don’t have the answer to this question yet.
 But we hope that by continuing to write about this theme and communicating openly with others in the industry, we can get closer to finding one.

 The second benefit is much more achievable:

 By understanding bad actors, you naturally have a better chance of defending against them.